Boundary and polling place reviews

 • Electorate equality across the 16 Wards of Ipswich Borough Council.

-We will ensure:
+We must ensure:

 • Electors have such reasonable facilities for voting as are practicable in the circumstances.